Water temperature plays a huge role in making your hair look and feel amazing. We tell you how here.

 - Don’t use hot water for cleansing and detangling your hair because hot water can damage your scalp.

 - Use special water as a finishing rinse (such as acidic pH water from a water ionizer) to maintain the pH balance of your scalp.
-To obtain this special beauty water, you can use acidic level one from your Tyent unit.
-Acidic level 1 water has a pH of 5.5 – the same pH that your scalp has.).
+To obtain this special beauty water, you can use acidic level one from your Tyent unit (Acidic level 1 water has a pH of 5.5 – the same pH your scalp has.).

 It’s also important to choose the right water to drink when trying to boost and maintain the health of your hair.
-By drinking Tyent hydrogen-rich alkaline water (known as hydrogen water), you provide your body with complete hydration that will help improve the texture of your hair and skin.
+By drinking Tyent hydrogen-rich alkaline water (known as hydrogen water), you provide your body with complete hydration that will help improve the texture of both your hair and skin.

 Tyent’s hydrogen water experts are also available at 855-893-6887 to discuss how hydrogen water is the best water to drink for your hair – so give them a call ASAP.